 - According to UDOT, there were 276 traffic fatalities in 2020.
 (An 11% increase, despite 13% fewer cars traveling roads during COVID-19.

-- This is compared with 38,370 people killed in highway crashes from January through November 2020 nationwide.
+- This is compared with 38,370 people nationwide killed in highway crashes from January through November 2020.
 (Up 7% compared with the same period in 2019).
 Preliminary federal data analyzed by the National Safety Council does not include December numbers.

 Other experts agree that steady, serious collision frequency since the pandemic remains related to increased vehicle speeds.
 In larger cities, transportation agencies have moved full steam ahead to conduct road improvement for better bicycle rider, motorcyclist, and bicyclist protection.
 But anyone who shares the road with motorized vehicles must beware of the post-COVID-19 traffic collision dangers they face.